 Effectively Disables Nerve Pain

-Radiofrequency ablation has been used for many years to provide long-term relief for patients with predominantly neck, thoracic and low back pain of facet origin.
+Radiofrequency ablation has been used for many years to provide long-term relief for patients with predominantly neck, thoracic and low back pain of originating from spinal joints.
 Radiofrequency ablation applies heat to disable nerves.

 What Causes the Need for Radiofrequency Ablation?

 The facet joints are the joints in the spine that are the contact points between the vertebral bodies or bones of the spine.
 These joints can be injured in work-related incidents, motor vehicle accidents, everyday activities, or they can be affected by the natural aging process.
 The pain from these joints can cause, for example, back pain that radiates down the back of the legs to the knees.
 The pain usually worsens with back extension, or bending backward to look up at the sky.

 Prior to radiofrequency ablation, a test injection or injections – known as a facet nerve or medial branch block – must be performed to isolate the nerves that supply the facet joints with local anesthesia:

 - The patient is brought into the procedure or operating room and, after very light sedation, needles are gently inserted into these small facet nerves, and local anesthetic – with or without a small amount of steroid – is injected.
 (These nerves are not involved in sensation or motor function in the arms or legs.)

 - Then, throughout the day, the patient keeps a diary of his or her pain.
 If there is a significant drop in pain – which is due to the temporary local anesthetic effect – the patient is considered to be a potential candidate for radiofrequency ablation.

 Radiofrequency ablation is performed much like the medial branch block, but there are some differences: